Alistair1231/Kittens-Game-automation-and-tools/README.md

 - **auto pray** clicks pray when faith full
 - **auto workshop** craft resources when full
   - only when > 95% full and doesn't craft all so you have always some available
-  	- now also concrete crafting while 90000 < slab < 120000 and alloy if titanium full
+  	- now also concrete crafting while 90000 < slab < 120000 and alloy if titanium & steel
 - **auto hunt** when catpower full
   - 1,2,3 and 4 stand for parchment, manuscript, compendium, blueprint
 - **auto trade** trade button enables auto trade with zebras but if uranium amount is < 5, it will trade for that first